Remote Flow

 request_uri_method

-Below a non-normative example of the response containing the required parameters previously described.
+Below is a non-normative example of the response containing the required parameters previously described.

 The value corresponding to the request_uri endpoint SHOULD be randomized, according to RFC 9101, The OAuth 2.0 Authorization Framework: JWT-Secured Authorization Request (JAR) Section 5.2.1.

-In the Same Device Flow the Relying Party uses an HTTP response redirect (with status code set to 302) as represented in the following non-normative example:
+In the Same Device Flow the Relying Party uses an HTTP response redirect (with status code set to 302) or an html page with an href button, containing the URL represented in the following non-normative example:

 HTTP/1.1 /authorization Found